joeyology/taleno-digital/src/pages/pricing.md

         template: faq_item
         question: Is my data private?
         answer: >
           Yes we will keep your data and information private.
-Your data will not be shared and even be deleted after rendering the service.
+Trust that your data will not be shared to anyone.
       - type: faq_item
         template: faq_item
         question: Aliquam eget purus ante?